 The BMS program is currently offered in high schools throughout the state of Washington, including all high schools in the greater Spokane region.
 It is being demonstrated that students enrolled in PLTW courses are: (1) better prepared for high school biology, math and AP biology courses; (2) better prepared for on-campus enrichment programs (e.g. blood borne pathogen training, health science campus shadow experiences including lectures and clinical labs); (3) are better prepared for matriculation to WSU (PLTW students receive tuition waiver scholarships; PTLW students receive preferential acceptance to the College of Pharmacy Save a Seat Program where WSU freshmen can apply for and save a seat in their doctoral program; PLTW students are eligible to receive credit for Biol 107).

-As can be seen, a K-12 STEM-focused health science program like PLTW Biomedical Sciences better prepares students for both college and career pathways.
+A K-12 STEM-focused health science program like PLTW Biomedical Sciences better prepares students for both college and career pathways.
 BMS students are well-prepared academically with a focus on health science programs of study.
 With their education goals established, BMS students are much more likely to be motivated to succeed in rigorous programs of study leading to higher retention and graduation rates.
-This, in turn, will lead to increased enrollment in professional and graduate programs in STEM areas related to the health sciences.
+This, in turn, will lead to increased enrollment in professional and graduate programs in STEM areas related to the health sciences on the WSU Spokane campus.